dentarg/auth0-blog/_posts/2017-12-23-creating-symfony-blog-part-2.markdown

 We want an app css assets file so, let's create the following file `assets/css/main.scss` And in `assets/js/main.js` at the bottom paste the following: `require('../css/main.scss');`

+Let's move the contents of our CSS file we created in part 1 (`web/css/style.css`) into the new file we've created above (`assets/css/global.scss`)

 Finally, in our `base.html.twig` In the Stylesheets block, paste the following: `{% raw %}<link rel="stylesheet" href="{{ asset('build/app.css') }}">{% endraw %}`